 This is a nationally recognised training programme is designed for people wanting to work or already working in an alpine environment.
 Graduates have gone on to employment in a range of activities where avalanche risk management was an integral aspect of their job, including ski patrol, guiding (climbing, ski, snowboard, trekking), ski/snowboard instructing, heli-skiing, road management, cat-skiing, hunting, Department of Conservation, Search and Rescue, and alpine skills instruction.

-The dates for this residential avalanche course are 13 - 20 August 2017 (13 August is accommodation only, course begins 14 August) and will take place at Levin Waiopehu Lodge, Whakapapa Skifield, Mt Ruapehu.
+The dates for this residential avalanche course are 20-26 August 2018 and will take place at the Levin-Waiopehu Lodge, Whakapapa Skifield, Mt Ruapehu.
 It is aimed at people involved in professional or advanced recreational alpine activities.
 Staff deliver intensive and thorough training, fundamental skills to manage avalanche risk will be assessed.